lucasqdn/stormhacks2025/README.md

 ## Why we built it

-- Learning sticks better when it’s tied to your surroundings—turn any object into a micro lesson
+- Learning sticks better when it’s tied to your surroundings.
+Turn any object into a micro lesson
 - Reduce friction: one tap to detect, translate, and hear pronunciation—no typing or searching
 - Explore a practical full-stack ML pipeline for mobile: camera → backend model → translation → TTS feedback
 - Built at StormHacks 2025 to showcase a polished, accessible UI paired with a lightweight, CPU-only backend deploy